pgdr/talks/competence/PITCHME.md

 How to improve as a programmer?

 1. have a side project
-2. contribute to open source
+1. contribute to open source
-3. try to do something new monthly
+1. try to do something new monthly
-4. develop a simple game
+1. develop a simple game
-5. participate in hackathons
-6. attend conferences, meetups, share(!)
+1. attend conferences, meetups, share(!)
-7. create an open source project, get contributors
+1. create an open source project, get contributors
-8. master your tools & learn new tools
-9. read a book
-10. learn and practice DevOps

 ---
 How to improve as a programmer?